CERTCC/Vultron/docs/topics/background/cvd_success.md

 ---

-Taken together, these twelve ordering preferences constitute the minimum set of outcomes we hope to emerge from the protocol proposed in this report.
+Taken together, these twelve ordering preferences constitute the minimum set of outcomes we hope to emerge from the protocol that is the focus of this effort.